joaokage1/RedditClone/README.md

 # RedditClone
-Reddit clone using Spring Boot, Angular and MongoDB
+Reddit clone using Spring Boot, Angular and MySQL